Why and how to brine pork chops + a chef tried and true pork chop brine recipe that will never let you down.

 - Remove the pork chops from the brine, pat them dry with paper towel and if you have a few minutes allow them to further air dry.
 Never rinse them with water.
 Discard the brine.
 Season the dry pork chops with your choice of seasoning, use very little salt as they have absorbed salt from the brine.
 Cook as your recipe directs.

-* Use 1 cup as the solvent for the salt and brown sugar, 2 cups in the form of ice cubes (make them heaping cups) and 1 cup as cold water.
+* Use 1 cup as the solvent for the salt and brown sugar, 3 cups in the form of ice cubes (make them heaping cups, to come close to the needed water volume) and 1 cup as cold water.
 In this manner your brine will cool down much faster and you can begin brining the pork chops right away.

 **You can add any or all of these to further infuse the brine with flavor.
 Also compatible are corriander seeds, shallots, fresh rosemary or thyme.